conflito/unsettle/README.md

 1. [Changes-Matcher](https://github.com/conflito/changes-matcher) which is
-responsible for identifying whether any common cause of semantic conflicts (e.g., TODO) has occurred in a given merge commit.
+responsible for identifying whether any common cause of semantic conflicts (e.g., parallel modifications to the same method) has occurred in a given merge commit.
 2. [Test Generator](https://github.com/conflito/evosuite/tree/trigger-semantic-conflict-with-latest-evosuiter-version)
 which is responsible for generating a conflict-revealing test case.